 Nowadays, just about everyone is “going green” and using safer, less toxic cleaning products.
-A recent survey indicates that 68 percent of consumers prefer to hire cleaning businesses that use environmentally friendly cleaning products.
+As a result, many consumers prefer to hire cleaning businesses that use environmentally friendly cleaning products.
 It is a great way to differentiate your business and appeal to the growing number of eco-conscious homeowners and business owners.
 Safety products are better for the environment, but they keep you and your employees safe throughout the cleaning process.

 Advertise your cleaning business.

 Once your cleaning business is all set up, reality will hit.
 The phone will not ring because nobody knows that your business exists.
 That is where advertising comes into play.
 As mentioned earlier, your business plan should include a section describing your marketing plan and a budget for your advertising costs.
 Advertising is an investment in your cleaning services business, and the messaging must align with your marketing and growth goals.